South Tyneside weather: Met Office updates New Years Eve forecast

 Met Office forecast for New Year's Eve

-After some light showers in the early hours of Sunday, December 31, skies are expected to remain cloudy but dry as the final hours of the year edge closer.
-This will continue into a dry evening in the North East with wind speeds peaking at around 30 miles per hour.
+After some heavy showers in the late hours of Saturday, December 30, skies are expected to remain cloudy but dry throughout the final day of the year.
+This will continue into a dry evening in the North East with wind speeds peaking at around 19 miles per hour.

 Read South Tyneside's news on the go with our free email newsletters - bringing the headlines to your inbox.
 Catch up on the day's news and sport and enjoy even more from your Gazette.
 Visit our website here to find out more and sign up.

-Daytime temperatures will fall from 6°C to overnight lows of 3°C, although the Met Office warn the air will feel closer to -1°C.
+Daytime temperatures will fall from 6°C to overnight lows of 4°C, although the Met Office warn the air will feel closer to 1°C.

-Cloudy but dry conditions are expected to continue into the new year.
+Cloudy but dry conditions are expected to continue into the new year with the afternoon of New Year's Day expected to see clearer skies.